-The notifications, using the standardized form F-CDM- Prior Consideration, were sent for Brazilian DNA and UNFCCC Secretariat in 09/06/2010 and the receipt of such documents has been confirmed.
+The notifications, using the standardized form F-CDM- Prior Consideration, were sent to the Brazilian DNA on 09/06/2010 and to the UNFCCC Secretariat on 11/06/2010.
+The receipt of such documents has been confirmed.

 Documental evidences of these notifications were made available to DOE during validation.